rmcclosk/resume/resume.md

   - Four years experience using C, Python, and R to develop research software.
   - Academic experience with Java for software engineering course project.
   - Markup languages: LaTeX, Markdown, HTML+CSS.
+  - Contributed to projects in Ruby and Javascript+jQuery.

 ### Computing environment